Film Faced Plywood for Concrete Formwork: The Complete Guide

 How many times can film faced plywood be reused?

-What is the difference between phenolic and melamine film faced plywood?
+What is the difference between MUF and PF film faced plywood?

 What thickness of film faced plywood should I use for formwork?